Something special is going on this week, friends.

 It's something that is so much bigger than this small candle business, and that I am SO beyond thankful for:

-This week, Antique Candle Co.™ invites you to rejoice and reflect with us as we humble ourselves with Easter Story devotions for this Resurrection celebration.
+This week, Antique Candle Co.™ invites you to rejoice and reflect with us as we humble ourselves with devotions for this Resurrection celebration.
+We pray you also find JOY in the Easter story!

 Jesus Prays in the Garden